garbit/whisper-voice-assistant-mqtt-module/README.md

 There are three components in this system:

 1. MQTT broker docker container that facilitates message exchange between scripts using mqtt publish and subscribe
-2. `modules/publisher/publisher.py` that publishes the current timestamp every second to the `new_event` topic over MQTT.
+2. `modules/whisper-voice-assistant/main.py` that publishes speech detection events to the `new_event` topic over MQTT.
 3. `modules/subscriber/subscriber.py` that subscribes to the `new_event` topic and prints the message that has been received.

 You can either run them all together using the convenient `run.sh` that builds each `Dockerfile` in the modules directory and then runs `docker-compose up -d [container name]`